Extension of the Topological Abel-Jacobi Map for Cubic Threefolds: Introduction

 \subsection{Cubic Threefolds}

 A smooth hyperplane section of a cubic threefold is a cubic surface denoted as $S$.
 A primitive vanishing cycle is class $\alpha\in H^2(S,\Z)$ such that

 where $h$ is the hyperplane class.
-In fact, there are 72 such classes.
-They are conjugate to each other by monodromy and correspond to the root system of Lie algebra $\mathbb E_6$ (cf. Proposition \ref{Prop_72to1}).
+There are 72 such classes and correspond to the root system of Lie algebra $\mathbb E_6$.
+By varying the hyperplanes, the root system varies and form a 72-to-1 connected cover

-Now $U$ is the subspace of $(\mathbb P^4)^*$ parameterizing smooth cubic surfaces as hyperplane sections.
-It follows that the primitive vanishing cycle component is a 72-to-1 cover